 How long after I send my H-1B transfer RFE response will I receive a decision from USCIS?

-Since the answer to this ranges from case to case, we cannot specify a time period.
+Since the answer varies by case, we cannot specify a time period.
 However, allow up to 60 days for a response.
 After that time, you can contact the National Customer Service Center to request service.
-Your immigration attorney should also be staying current with your case and any developments regarding your status.
+Your immigration attorney should also stay current with any developments regarding your status.

 What is the difference between an RFE and NOID?